-At temperatures near a gases boiling point, increases in pressure will cause condensation to take place and drastic decreases in volume.
-At very high pressures, the intermolecular forces of a gas are significant.
+At temperatures near a gases boiling point, increases in pressure will cause condensation and drastic decreases in volume.
+At very high pressures, the intermolecular forces of gas are significant.
 However, most gases are in approximate agreement at pressures and temperatures above their boiling point.
 The ideal gas law is utilized by engineers working with gases because it is simple to use and approximates real gas behavior.

 See also: Elastic Collision